Skip to content

 API key

 A long, secret string you generate in the portal under API Keys and store as a secret in your CI.
-It authenticates the GitHub Action against the portal download endpoint.
+It authenticates CLI and CI requests against the portal, for example CLI downloads and license retrieval.
 More under Managing API Keys.

 The file extension for CodeCharter rules.
 A .ccr file contains metadata (@name, @severity, ...) and a LINQ query against the schema.
 See File structure.